adonisjs/v6-docs/content/docs/digging_deeper/logger.md

 ## Logging conditionally

 The logger produces logs for and above the level configured in the config file.
-For example, if the level is set to `warn`, then the logs for the `info`, `debug`, and the `trace` levels will be ignored.
+For example, if the level is set to `warn`, the logs for the `info`, `debug`, and the `trace` levels will be ignored.

 If computing data for a log message is expensive, you should check if a given log level is enabled before computing the data.